-We interact with charts day-in and day-out as we read the news, attend meetings, review sales numbers, forecast projections, and set targets.
-However, we rarely stop to think about what makes these sometimes-drool-worthy pieces of information so pervasive in media and business.
-How you display data is just as important and what data you display.
-Let’s take a look at five different charts you can utilize to supercharge your analytics and data visualization efforts.
-We will look at treemaps, bubble charts, marimekko chart, Sankey diagrams, and finally funnel charts.
-You can take a deeper dive into each of the charts as well.
+You interact with charts daily as you read the news, attend meetings, review sales numbers, forecast projections, and set targets.
+It is likely, however, that you rarely stop to think about what makes these sometimes-drool-worthy pieces of information so pervasive in the media and business spaces.
+Well, the explanation is simple: how you display data is just as important as the data you display.
+Charts are a way of organizing presenting information that makes it meaningful and easy to understand.With that in mind, let’s take a look at five different charts you can utilize to supercharge your analytics and data visualization efforts with our powerful data visualization tool

 How can I visualize my data using treemaps?